 This is the reality for many of us with young kids, a job, a house, deadlines, obligations, Netflix, et cetera, et cetera.
 It wasn’t that I didn’t want to have sex.
 It just fell to the bottom of the priority list (meaning the list of things I could do while half asleep and sipping merlot, which was my preferred state for about three years.)

 I just couldn’t get my head around planning for something I thought was supposed to be romantic, spontaneous and mind-blowing every time.
 Raised on Disney princesses and Cosmopolitan magazine, I thought I had to look good every time and want to get it on 24/7.
 Planning to get naked, the way you plan to go to the dentist or get a haircut, seemed ridiculously unromantic and brutally functional.

-But, somewhere along the way, my husband and I figured out that planning time for sex and holding each other accountable to that plan actually worked.
+But, somewhere along the way, my husband and I figured out that scheduling sex and holding each other accountable to that plan actually worked.

 In fact, it was a game changer.

-Planning time for sex means actually looking at our calendars and figuring out when we are going to be home together with time on our hands.
+Scheduling sex means actually looking at our calendars and figuring out when we are going to be home together with time on our hands.
 It’s not the most romantic thing we’ve ever done but it does give us something to look forward to.
-It’s become a shared secret between adults in a house full of kids, dogs, dolls and dirty laundry.
+It’s become a shared secret between adults in a house full of kids, dogs, dolls, and dirty laundry.